hjpr/suplex/README.md

 service_role="your-service-role"
 ```

+Note: If you have migrated to the new Supabase API Keys or created your project from October 1st 2025:
+- jwt_secret is no longer necessary
+- In api_key, place your publishable key ('sb_publishable...')
+- Using the new secret api key ('sb_secret...') in place of the service role key for admin operations is currently not working for the REST API, so that is still necessary.

 These values can be retrieved from Supabase.
 Log In >> Choose Project >> Project Settings >> Data API

 Then in rxconfig.py add...